aarzubharti21/ADVANCE-ATTRITION-ANALYTICS-LOOKER-STUDIO-PROJECT/README.md

 The primary objectives of this project are:

-Analyze overall workforce composition.
+-Analyze overall workforce composition.

-Monitor employee attrition across departments.
+-Monitor employee attrition across departments.

-Evaluate workforce demographics.
+-Evaluate workforce demographics.

-Identify high-risk employee segments.
+-Identify high-risk employee segments.

-Compare attrition by job role.
+-Compare attrition by job role.

-Study the relationship between job satisfaction and employee turnover.
+-Study the relationship between job satisfaction and employee turnover.

-Analyze the impact of income on employee retention.
+-Analyze the impact of income on employee retention.

-Examine business travel patterns.
+-Examine business travel patterns.

 Build an executive-level HR dashboard using Looker Studio.